What Is PU Leather & How Does It Compare to Other Leathers?

 PU leather, a manufactured material often cheaper than full-grain leather, is a leather alternative.
 Still, it lacks the same durability and classically natural aesthetic.
 Those are a few reasons why Latico uses full-grain leather instead of PU leather in all our handcrafted leather handbags.

-However, many of our customers are curious about how alternative leathers, including PU leather, compare to full-grain leather, so today, we thought we’d shed some light on this man-made material.
+However, many customers are curious about how alternative leathers, including PU leather, compare to full-grain leather.
+We thought we’d shed some light on this manufactured material today.

 What Is PU Leather?